rizaakbr/rizaakbr/README.md

 - 👋 Hi, I’m @rizaakbr
-- 👀 I’m interested in Desktop and Smartphone development apps
+- 👀 I’m interested in Cloud and Data Science
-- 🌱 I’m currently learning Java, Python, and Javascript
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+.

 <!---
 rizaakbr/rizaakbr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.